matiashaggman/NAPPAClassifier/README.md

-# NAPPA (NApping PAnts) Infant Sleep Stage Classifier
+# NAPPA (NAPping PAnts) Infant Sleep Stage Classifier
 ## Overview
 NAPPA is a machine learning project focused on classifying sleep stages in infants with out-of-hospital use as it's primary objective.
 The project utilizes a BiGRU (Bidirectional Gated Recurrent Unit) based deep learning model and movement sensor derived features.